tfiedlerdev/pretraining-aware-hotprot/README.md

-# HotProt
+# HotProt - Part Deux
-This repository contains the code and results of our [1st](XXX) Programming Life with Deep Learning seminar project as well as our 2nd, which is a continuation of the first.
+This repository contains the code and results of our [1st](https://github.com/LeonHermann322/hot-prot#old-content-semester-1) Programming Life with Deep Learning seminar project as well as our 2nd, which is a continuation of the first.
 In the first we attempt to predict protein thermostability using ESMFold embeddings.
 For that we use a custom dataset split that considers UniRef50 clustering and ESMFold/ESM2 pretraining.
 In the second we compare that dataset split with that used in the [FLIP paper](https://www.biorxiv.org/content/10.1101/2021.11.09.467890v1), which to the day of the project start was the first published project attempting to predict the absolute thermostability from a given amino acid sequence.
 We also switch to using only ESM2 language model and compare different training strategies (transfer learning, factorized sparse tuning, full fine tuning) on different model sizes.